Venus in Bling - Bryan Ferry

 —From "Reason or Rhyme"

-One audio track is worth mentioning, since, in a sense, it brings Ferry full-circle back to his Roxy days: a cover version of Tim Buckley's "Song to the Siren," which had been given a major makeover in 1983 by This Mortal Coil, the faux supergroup cobbled together by Ivo Watts-Russell from the scores of acts on his 4AD record label.
-A behind-the-scenes promo for Ferry's version credits his own cast of thousands, including Jonny Greenwood (Radiohead), David A. Stewart (Eurythmics), Nile Rodgers (Chic), David Gilmour (Pink Floyd), Oliver Thompson, Phil Manzanera (Roxy/Ferry veteran), and the late David Williams (Michael Jackson, Madonna)—and that's just the guitarists.
+One audio track is worth mentioning, since in a sense it brings Ferry full-circle back to his Roxy days: a cover version of Tim Buckley's "Song to the Siren," which had been given a major makeover in 1983 by This Mortal Coil, the faux supergroup cobbled together by Ivo Watts-Russell from the scores of acts on his 4AD record label.
+A behind-the-scenes promo for Ferry's version credits his own cast of thousands, including Jonny Greenwood (Radiohead), David A. Stewart (Eurythmics), Nile Rodgers (Chic), David Gilmour (Pink Floyd), Oliver Thompson, Phil Manzanera (Roxy/Ferry veteran), the late David Williams (Michael Jackson, Madonna)—and that's just the guitarists.

 Kate Moss was the album's cover star, and famously so, because Ferry took his entire oeuvre, including the Olympia photo session shots, on the road to gallery after gallery.
 He conceived of the cover image as a latter-day Manet, whose original Olympia had its own precedents in Titian (Venus of Urbino), Goya (La maja desnuda) and others.
-For his Olympia, Ferry swapped the model's black velvet choker—her only attire save earrings, a bangle, a blossom, a single ruffled mule—for a resplendent necklace, selected by Ferry himself according to Nowness, a chronicle of high-life culture.
+For his Olympia, Ferry swapped the model's black velvet choker—her only attire save earrings, a bangle, a blossom, and a single ruffled mule—for a resplendent necklace, selected by Ferry himself according to Nowness, a chronicle of high-life culture.
 He located the jewel at S. J. Phillips, dealers in antique jewelry and silver in London.
 The firm's Max Michelson told me the necklace, by an unknown maker from the 1840s, was crafted of approximately 120 carats of aquamarine, mounted in yellow gold, which was rendered white in post-production.
 (It has been sold.)
 For the album cover, Ferry abandoned the contortions of Roxy Music and Siren.
 Those had been accomplished by sculptor Marc Quinn four years before with his portrayal of Moss in Sphinx.
 It was Moss herself who opted for Roxy-red lips, per Ferry's website.
-If somewhat crowded, the image is simple, elegant.
+If somewhat crowded, the image is simple, elegant, G-rated.
 Leave controversy to artists like Manet who bettered Caravaggio—the latter had used sex workers as his models—by actually portraying one in his Olympia.

 Note his reaction acid sharp/ Should make the cognoscenti think